bfrg/vim-fzy/README.md

 The height of the popup window is set automatically using the `lines`, `padding` and `border` entries.

-When no `popup` entry is specified in `{options}`, the terminal window will appear at the bottom of the screen and occupy the full width of the Vim window.
+When `popupwin` is set to `v:false`, the terminal window will appear at the bottom of the screen and occupy the full width of the Vim window.

 ## Examples